Militants shot dead policeman in J-K’s Anantnag | Law-Order

 “Violence in any of its manifestations is always unacceptable and will yield nothing except further death and destruction.
 The vicious cycle of death has caused much loss to human lives in J-K while devastating the socio-economic conditions of the people during the last over three decades.
 It is high time for such incidents to be stopped now.
 My heartfelt sympathies are with the bereaved family,” Farooq Abdullah said.

-“Very sorry to hear about the death in the line of duty of HC Ali Mohd Ganie.
+Omar Abdullah tweeted, “Very sorry to hear about the death in the line of duty of HC Ali Mohd Ganie.
 I unreservedly condemn this attack while at the same time sending my heartfelt condolences to his family & loved ones.
-Allah Jannat naseeb karey, Ameen,” Omar Abdullah wrote on Twitter.
+Allah Jannat naseeb karey, Ameen.”
+PDP president Mehbooba Mufti said the people of J-K are victims of a “senseless cycle of violence”.

+“Deepest condolences to his family & loved ones.
+People of J&K are victims of this senseless cycle of violence that keeps claiming innocent lives,” she said on Twitter.

 “Yet another gruesome act of senseless violence.
 Ali Mohd Ganai of JK police falls to the bullets of cowardly violent thugs.
 Salute his sacrifice,” Lone said in a tweet.